muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 The accuracy score of the classifier for predicting missing values in the current column is calculated and stored.
 This step checks if there are still any NaN values remaining in the DataFrame after imputation.
 Finally,the total number of missing values in the DataFrame after all missing values have been filled is printed.
+Time taken to complete the process is also calculated to determine the economy of the model.

 #### Pipeline
 It simplifies the code by encapsulating multiple processing steps into a single object.This makes the code more readable, modular, and easier to maintain.A Pipeline helps ensure reproducibility by encapsulating the entire process, including preprocessing and modeling, in one entity.It ensures that the steps are executed in the correct order, which is crucial for preprocessing and model training.